-Thought for the day: Consider leaving a prompt in front of the classroom for a few days—especially if it's a complex prompt like this one.
+Thought for the day: Consider leaving a prompt in front of the classroom for a few days before discussing it—especially for complex prompts.
 This gives students more time to think.
 It also generates more ideas and may help quieter or less confident kids get involved in the discussion.

 Concepts: multiplication facts; patterns in multiplication and addition; multiples (possibly using algebra to describe and understand patterns)

-I notice numbers in a multiplication table surrounded by rings of color: two greens, two blues, two browns, and two purples in each ring.
+I notice numbers in a multiplication table surrounded by rings of color.

 I notice that squares of the same color are always on opposite sides of the ring.